Unsupervised Partner Design Enables Robust Ad-hoc Teamwork: Unsupervised Partner Design

 \subsection{Online Partner Generation}

-We extend the E3T partner generation strategy by introducing additional stochasticity and behavioural bias.
-To introduce partner stochasticity, we leverage the insight that a fixed value of $\epsilon$ can be suboptimal across different stages of training.
-Early in learning, more competent partners help task learning, while later, more random partners provide coordination challenges.
-Thus, rather than fixing $\epsilon$, we first sample $\epsilon$ from a uniform distribution throughout training.
-Then, our curator selects partners based on their learnability score.
-This exposes the ego agent to a range of competencies aligned with its current learning stage.
+To instantiate the curriculum over partners, we require a partner policy generator $\mathcal{S}_p$ from which candidate partners can be sampled (see Alg. \ref{alg:partner-generator}).
+In this work, we extend the E3T partner generation strategy by introducing stochasticity along both competence and behavioural dimensions.
+However, UPD can be used with \textit{any} form of partner generator.

-Moreover, in many cooperative domains such as Overcooked-AI, partner variability extends beyond only competence: Partners may exhibit systematic behavioural biases -- for instance, human partners tend to show preferences for certain actions \cite{yu2023learning}, or display increased propensity for \texttt{stay} actions \cite{Carroll2019On}.
-Capturing such biases is important for training robust AHT policies.
-To accommodate both competence and behavioural diversity, we design a two-component partner generator: \begin{enumerate} \item \textbf{Variable Mixing:} For each partner, we sample a mixing coefficient $\epsilon \sim \mathcal{U}(0, 1)$, allowing partners to range from fully random ($\epsilon = 1$) to fully ego ($\epsilon = 0$). \item \textbf{Bias Masking:} We sample a bias mask $m \sim \mathop{Dir}(\alpha \cdot \mathbf{1}_A)$ from the Dirichlet distribution over $A$, producing biased random policies with persistent action preferences. \end{enumerate} This partner generation mechanism enables online creation of a diverse set of potential partners covering diverse competence and behavioural traits.
-However, it also raises the question: At learning step $t$, how should one pick the partner parameters to facilitate optimal learning?
+E3T relies on a fixed mixing coefficient $\epsilon$, which can be suboptimal across different stages of training.
+Early in learning, more competent partners can improve task learning, whereas later, less predictable partners pose challenges.
+Rather than fixing $\epsilon$, UPD samples $\epsilon \sim \mathcal{U}(0,1)$ throughout training, generating partners that span a broad range of competencies.